csb-fueled/Fueled-Wordpress-Boilerplate/README.md

-Fueled-Wordpress-Boilerplate
+Fueled Wordpress Boilerplate
 ============================

-A boilerplate for Wordpress builds
+The Fueled Wordpress boilerplate is a bare-bones theme for starting any Wordpress based projects.